J.P. Morgan Chase Brokerage Rating

 - Reporting services

-Another difference from J.P.
-Morgan Investing is that Personal Advisors clients get human financial planners.
-You can talk to licensed advisors by phone or video for help with portfolio building and personalized planning.
-A Personal Advisors account doesn’t come with a specific advisor at a physical location, so it’s not the same as Private Client Advisors.
-However, customers with over $250,000 in assets can have an assigned advisor.
-Below that level, the program only offers a shared team of advisors (basically, whoever is available).
+Another feature that sets it apart from J.P.
+Morgan Investing is access to actual human financial planners.
+Personal Advisors clients get assistance from licensed financial advisors by phone or video to help with portfolio construction and personalized financial planning.
+A Personal Advisors account does not have a dedicated advisor at a local office, so it’s not the same setup as the Private Client Advisor system.
+However, Personal Advisors customers with more than $250,000 in assets can work with an assigned financial advisor if they want.
+Below that asset level, the Personal Advisors program only offers access to a team of financial advisors (apparently, whoever is available at the time).

 JP Morgan Personal Advisors Reviews